How a Misfit Built a Life That Fits His Family and Maybe Yours

 When the war ended and he reached America at nine years old, he could not speak a single word of English.
 Not one.
 He arrived with a German name, a German accent, and blond hair and blue eyes that marked him before he ever said a word.

 So no, he did not flinch.
 He made my brother and me flinch.
-He carried his trauma like a weapon, like proof the universe had cheated him and owed him something back.
+He carried his trauma like a weapon, proof the universe had cheated him and owed him something back.
 He was angry.
 Bitter.
-Convinced he had gotten a raw deal in life.
+Certain life had given him a raw deal.

-All of that, the weight of it and the heat of it, rolled downhill into our home and into my childhood.
-I felt the weight of a past that never left him.
-And growing up in that environment shaped my entire view of the world.
+All of it, the weight and the heat, rolled downhill into our home and into my childhood.
+I grew up under a past that never left him.
+My brother and I learned early to be careful around him.
+That environment shaped how I saw the world.

 Growing Up Different

-My hearing loss showed up early, long before anyone knew about it.
-As a toddler, my mom noticed I didn't always respond when she talked to me.
-She took me from one specialist to another, trying to figure out why I seemed to live in my own quiet world.
-It took years before anyone discovered the truth - I had a significant hearing loss.
+My hearing loss showed up early, before anyone knew what to call it.
+As a toddler, my mom noticed I didn't always respond when she spoke to me.
+She took me from one specialist to another, trying to understand why I seemed to live in my own quiet world.
+Years passed before the truth finally surfaced: I had a profound hearing loss.

 By second grade, I was fitted with a behind-the-ear hearing aid.
-As a preschooler, I had a slight speech impediment.
-Whenever I used words with the letter "R," they came out sounding like "W." Kids on the school bus picked up on it fast.
-They would loudly say, "Hey Paul, you waskerley wabbit!"
-They thought it was harmless.
-But to a young kid already feeling different, every laugh landed hard.
+As a preschooler, I also had a slight speech impediment.
+Words with the letter "R" came out sounding like "W." The kids on the school bus noticed right away.
+They would shout, "Hey Paul, you waskerley wabbit!"
+They thought it was funny.
+But to a young kid who already felt different, every laugh landed hard.

 I grew painfully aware that I wasn't like the other kids.
-I kept my hair a little long to cover my hearing aid.
-I was shy, socially awkward, and constantly trying to hide how inadequate I felt.
-Most kids learn to blend in; I learned to disappear.
+I kept my hair a little long to hide my hearing aid.
+I was shy, socially awkward, and constantly trying to cover how inadequate I felt.
+Most kids learn how to blend in.
+I learned how to disappear.

 Off to College

 After high school, I headed to Lees-McRae College in the mountains of North Carolina.
-Maybe I could figure out what to do with my life.
-And I could continue playing football.
+I didn't know what I wanted to do with my life yet, but I could keep playing football.

 The Lees-McRae Bobcats had a tough football program.
-While I was there, our team won the East Bowl and the national championship.
+While I was there, our team won the East Bowl and a JUCO national championship.

-Fall camp was hard.
+Things were different back then.
+Fall camp was brutal.
 No students on campus yet, just players and coaches.
 In the beginning, we practiced four times a day.
-This caused some guys to take what the older players called the Night Train.
+Some guys couldn't handle it.
+The older players called it taking the Night Train.
 They packed up and left in the middle of the night, never to be seen again.

 As the season went on, we practiced in the snow.
-The weather was miserable at times, but somehow I got through it.
-As long as we kept moving, I could push through the wind and the cold.
+The weather was miserable, but movement kept you warm.
+As long as I kept moving, I could push through the wind and the cold.

 My college ID.
 Sunburned from football practice.

 After two years, I transferred to East Carolina University.
-Big campus.
+Bigger campus.
 New energy.
 A fresh start.
 I loved it.

-I still did not know what I wanted to do with my life.
-I started in Business, but I was so far behind the times I did not even know how to turn on a computer.
-Embarrassed to ask for help, I dropped the class and eventually switched to Psychology.
+I still didn't know what I wanted to do with my life.
+I started in Business, but I was so far behind the times I didn't even know how to turn on a computer.
+Too embarrassed to ask for help, I dropped the class and eventually switched to Psychology.

-I wanted something better financially than what I had grown up with, but I did not know how to get there.
+I wanted a better financial future than the one I grew up with.
+I just didn't know how to get there.

 Hyperhidrosis

-On top of everything else, I had hyperhidrosis, which is excessive sweating of the hands, underarms, and feet.
-I changed clothes constantly, avoided handshakes, and absolutely dreaded summer.
-Every night I prayed and begged for God to heal me.
+On top of everything else, I dealt with hyperhidrosis, excessive sweating of my hands, underarms, and feet.
+I changed clothes constantly, avoided handshakes, and dreaded summer.
+Every night in bed, I prayed and begged God to heal me.

 It absolutely dominated my life.

 After moving to Arkansas, I found a specialist in Little Rock.
-Surgery changed my life.
-My feet still sweat a little in summer, but the constant embarrassment is gone.
-I am extremely grateful.
+Surgery changed everything.
+My feet still sweat a little in the summer, but the constant embarrassment is gone.
+I am deeply grateful.
 Thank you, Lord!

 My First Look at "The Business"

 My first exposure to Amway came long before college.
-Years earlier, my mom and dad had both been involved for a while.
-I remembered their excitement and them talking about their big dreams.
+Years earlier, my mom and dad were both involved for a time.
+I remember their excitement and the way they talked about big dreams.

-So when I was at East Carolina and noticed the downtown gym owner cleaning mirrors with an Amway spray bottle, something clicked inside of me.
-It brought all of that back, and for the first time I thought, "That's what I am going to do.
-I'm going to do Amway."
+So when I was at East Carolina and noticed the downtown gym owner cleaning mirrors with an Amway spray bottle, it caught my attention.
+It brought all of that back.
+For the first time, I thought, "That's what I'm going to do."

-Getting involved in "The Business" challenged me in ways I did not see coming.
-I was a shy, introverted kid with a severe hearing loss, and suddenly I was in arenas with twenty thousand people cheering like they were at a revival.
+Getting involved challenged me in ways I did not expect.
+I was shy, introverted, and had a severe hearing loss.
+Suddenly I was sitting in arenas with twenty thousand people cheering like it was a revival.

-I did the entire Amway experience, the huge rallies, the late night Night Owl meetings, the books, the tapes, and the functions you were told to buy if you were serious.
+I did the full Amway experience.
+The big rallies.
+The late-night Night Owl meetings.
+The books, the tapes, and the functions you were told to buy if you were serious.

-I tried to follow the system, including the scripts, but they never felt honest.
+I tried to follow the system, including the scripts.
+They never felt honest.
 If someone asked, "Is this Amway?" we were trained to dodge the question.
 That never sat right with me.

 The turning point came when I learned where the real money at the top was made.
-It was not from selling products or building a team.
-It came from heavily promoting motivational tools and function tickets to the people in your downline.
+Not from selling products.
+Not from building teams.
+It came from aggressively promoting motivational tools and event tickets to people in your downline.

-The moment I understood that, something shifted inside of me.
+Once I understood that, something shifted.
 It was not a business model I could stand behind.
-Still, the experience shaped me.
-It taught me what I would never tolerate again: hype, pressure, dodging the truth, or making money off people instead of serving them.
+Still, the experience mattered.
+It taught me exactly what I would never tolerate again: hype, pressure, dodging the truth, or making money off people instead of serving them.

 Finding AIM

-Around that time I met Janice Gravely, a woman whose health turned around after she discovered concentrated nutrition.
+Around that time, I met Janice Gravely.
+Her health had turned around after she discovered concentrated nutrition.

-She was not building her AIM business for the money.
-Her family was wealthy and did not need it.
+She was not building an AIM business for money.
+Her family was already wealthy.
 She shared the products because she believed in them.
 I did not join a company.
 I joined her belief.

 Janice Gravely

-Over time, I learned more about her story.
-By seventy five, her health had declined so much that her family considered hiring a nurse.
-But after changing her diet and adding concentrated nutrition, she turned her health around and lived to be ninety nine years old.
+Over time, I learned more of her story.
+By age seventy-five, her health had declined so much her family considered hiring a nurse.
+After changing her diet and adding concentrated nutrition, her health improved.
+She lived to be ninety-nine years old.

 Mrs. Gravely and me

-I became an AIM Member, but I still had not found a way to build the business in a way that fit who I was: introverted, hearing impaired, and not naturally social.
+I became an AIM Member.
+But I still had not found a way to build the business that fit who I was: introverted, hearing impaired, and not naturally social.

 A Job That Did Not Fit Me